 The numbers are in, and they’re headed in the wrong direction.
-According to new statistics from the Federal Trade Commission, Washington consumers lost nearly $69-million to fraud in 2020, more than double the amount lost in 2019.
+According to new statistics from the Federal Trade Commission, Washington consumers lost more than $135 million to fraud in 2021, nearly double the amount lost in 2020.
 It seems the scammers are gaining the upper hand in the fight for our hard-earned dollars.
 Con-artists are becoming ever more sophisticated in their tactics, and new scams are emerging at an increasing pace.
 Even the most informed consumer can find themselves struggling to keep up.

 To help consumers fight back, AARP has joined forces with local partners, the State Attorney General's Office, BECU, and the call blocking service Nomorobo to launch "Tip-offs to Rip-offs," an effort aimed at helping Washington consumers stay a step ahead of the scammers.